lukaszflorczak/vue-agile/README.md

 # project setup
 yarn install

-# compiles and hot-reloads for developmen
+# compiles and hot-reloads for development
 yarn serve

 # compiles and minifies for production